Skip to main content

 • Keep windows and doors closed to minimize entry of mold or fungus.

-• Consult your doctor about pets in the home.
+• Consult your healthcare provider about pets in the home.
 If pets remain in the house, they should not come in contact with the recipient.

 Long-term follow-up

 By 1-2 years post-transplant, most recipients have good immune system recovery and do not need frequent follow-up.
-It is generally recommended that an individual return for follow-up yearly or every other year, as this long-term follow-up is important to monitor them for late complications of transplant.
-These late complications are mostly related to the conditioning medications given to prepare the recipient for transplant, but they may also be related to organ damage caused by infection or immune dysregulation before the transplant.
+Generally, recipients should return to the transplant center for follow-up yearly or every other year, as this long-term follow-up is important to monitor for late complications of transplant.
+These late complications are mostly related to the conditioning medications given to prepare the recipient for transplant, but they may also be related to organ damage caused by infection or autoimmunity before the transplant.

-The severity and likelihood of late complications related to allogeneic HSCT is variable.
+The severity and likelihood of late complications related to allogeneic HSCT varies.
 Possible long-term complications from chemotherapy drugs include harm to vital organs such as the brain, lungs, kidneys, and liver.
 Sometimes, these complications are reversible with medication.

 Other complications include endocrine problems such as thyroid function, growth, or puberty issues, reduced fertility, and increased risk of cancer.